maheshsabnis/blazemarch2021/es6/readme.md

     - Array.forEach() Vs Array.map()
         - forEach() callback,  cannot modify the array and return value from it
         - map() callback, can modify the records from array and return it
+- CReating a Data Structure for preventing the repeated value to be stored in collection.
+These new collections are iteratable

+    - Set() and WeakSet()
+        - Set() used to Store Primptive Types
+            - number, string
+        - Set() can also store objects
+    - Set Methods
+        - add(), to add new entry
+        - delete(), to remove entry
+        - has() to check entries
+        - keys() , to listb keys
+        - values(), to list values
+        - entries(), to iterate over all entries
+        - nfoprEach(), toiterate over set
+    - Set Properties
+        - size, to read max size of the set
+        - WeakSet()
+            - Object or reference types only
+    - WeakSet
+        - Keys can obly be Objects (no primptive types)
+        - this data structure does not have following methods
+            - keys(), values()
+            - size propertyn also does not exist
+    - Map()
+        - Key / Value pair of DataStructure line dictionary
+        - Key will always be premptive type
+            - number or string
+        - set(), get(), size, entries(), values(), keys(), forEach(), clear(), delete(), has()
+        - Map will have keys as unique (like primary key), the previous value of the same keykey will be overwritten
+    - WeakMap()
+        - Like Map() but the Key is Object
+- Object Oriented Programming (OOPs)
+    - 'this' object
+    - The class is decalred using 'class' keyword and all public data members ,must be prefixed with  'this.'
+    - the constructor() is a standard method
+    - constructor() overloading is not allowed
+    - all methods are 'public' by default
+    - class level declaration of data members is not allowed
+    - the default support for private is not available
+        - Babel Plug-In for Private
+            - @babel/plugin-proposal-private-methods
+            - the private declaration is provided using #
+    - get/set proeprty support
+        -  - Babel Plug-In for properties
+            - @babel/plugin-proposal-class-properties
+    - Inheritence
+        - The 'extends' keyword
+        - If the derived class has the ctor then the 'super()' method is required to acces base class ctor
+        - Derive class has an access to all publc members of base class
+- npm install --save-dev @babel/plugin-proposal-class-properties @babel/plugin-proposal-private-methods

+- modify the .babelrc
+    - "plugins":[
+        "@babel/plugin-proposal-private-methods",
+        " @babel/plugin-proposal-class-properties"
+    ]

+- Using Object Spread as spread operator for passing infine parametrers to method
+    - use the spread operator to manage the object updates in immutable object
+        - ...obj
+    - USe spread to pass infinite no. of parameters to method
 # Hands-on-Labs
 Date : 12-04-2021
 1. Create an array of objects that will store records of products in ad-hoc manner.
 This means that there might be duplicate records for produtcs available.
 Now implement a UI application HTML that will provide the product details to the End-User based on actions taken by end-use on UI as follows